-LEC currently provides heating and cooling services to 70 buildings, totaling more than 5.3 million square feet of building area.
-This includes 4,545 residential units, a 106 room hotel, numerous offices, commercial outlets, school and hospital buildings as well as various municipal buildings.
-LEC operates in three separate service areas (Lower Lonsdale, Central Lonsdale and Harbourside / Marine Drive) and is in the process of inter-connecting these service areas within the next two years.
-LEC provides energy to these service areas through 9.3 km (trench pipe) of underground distribution pipe connected to 8 Mini-Plants, with a total energy capacity of approximately 24 MW.
+LEC currently provides heating and cooling services to 73 buildings, totaling more than 5.25 million square feet of building area.
+This includes more than 4,500 residential units, a 106 room hotel, numerous offices, commercial outlets, a school, hospital buildings, and various municipal buildings.
+LEC operates in three separate service areas (Lower Lonsdale, Central Lonsdale and Harbourside / Marine Drive) and is in the process of inter-connecting these service areas with distribution piping.
+The interconnection will allow LEC to transfer energy from alternative energy sources throughout its distribution network.
+LEC has completed the construction of the pipe that connects Central Lonsdale and Harbourside / Marine Drive along West Keith Road as well as half of the piping to connect Central Lonsdale and Lower Lonsdale through St. Georges Avenue.
+For pressure equalization purpose, a Network Transfer Station will be added on each connection to complete those projects in the coming months.
+LEC provides energy to these service areas through 9.5 km (trench pipe) of underground distribution piping connected to 8 Mini-Plants, with a total energy capacity of approximately 26.1 MW.

-LEC is continuously exploring ways to innovate and increase the sustainability of its district energy system.
-Currently, LEC is using alternative energy sources including a hydronic solar panel array on the roof of the Library, a geo-exchange field under and around the School District 44 head office, as well as recovery of rejected heat from the cooling process in buildings where LEC provides cooling services.
+LEC is continuously exploring new ways to innovate and increase the sustainability of its district energy system.
+Currently, LEC is using alternative energy sources including a hydronic solar panel array on the roof of the Library, a geo-exchange field under and around the School District 44 head office, as well as recovery of rejected heat from the cooling process used in LEC's cooling customer buildings.
 These sources are used in priority and directly offset energy that would otherwise be generated by using natural gas fired boilers in LEC's system.

-In addition to these sources, LEC recently entered into an agreement with GVS&DD to purchase thermal energy by recovering heat from the treated sewage at NSWWTP.
-The plant is currently under construction at Pemberton Avenue and West 1st Street and heat delivery would be expected to commence in 2020.
-GVS&DD is to install heat pumps inside NSWWTP to capture the heat and deliver it at a temperature meeting LEC's system requirements.
-LEC is to design and build the distribution system connecting the NSWWTP to LEC's existing distribution network.
+In addition to these sources, on October 5, 2017, LEC entered into an agreement with GVS&DD to purchase thermal energy by recovering heat from the treated sewage at NSWWTP.
+The plant is currently under construction at Pemberton Avenue and West 1st Street and heat delivery would be expected to commence in 2021.
+Based on the agreement, GVS&DD is to install heat pumps inside NSWWTP to capture the heat and deliver it to LEC's district energy system at a temperature meeting the system's requirements.
+LEC is to design and build the distribution system connecting the NSWWTP to LEC's existing network.
 GVS&DD has estimated that GHG emissions will be reduced by 7,200 tonnes per year, greatly reducing greenhouse gas emissions within the community.